tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-1/README.md

 - Compile the TCP client and server using `g++` from command line.
 - What are the most important command line arguments to learn for `g++`?
+The -o that is used to specify the output file, the optimization flags which are used for specifying optimizations while compiling the code, the -I that is used to add a directory where we can search for header files, -Werror that treats all the warnings as errors, C++ standards: -std=c++17 and all that allow us to specify the c++ standards.

 - What is the difference between debug vs release versions?
+Debug versions are made while the program is still being written, helps us debug the code easily, whereas release version is targeted towards delivering the final product. g++ flags for release build:  -O2, -DNDEBUG, etc. g++ flags for debug build: -g, -O0, -Wall, etc.
 - What are the tradeoffs between debug and release versions?
+Debug version: Slower execution, Larger binary size(includes debug symbols), easier to debug, code structure is preserved, tracable, etc.
+Release version: Optimized for faster execution, smaller binary sizes, really hard to debug, code structure is altered, nontracable, stacks may be unclear, etc.
-- What arguments would you use in a debug build?
+- What arguments would you use in a debug build? g++ flags for debug build: -g, -O0, -Wall, etc.
 - What about for release?
+g++ flags for release build:  -O2, -DNDEBUG, etc.
 - What other kinds of build types are useful?
+RelWithDebInfo: Optimized performance and the ability to debug.
+MinSizeRel: When we need to reduce the binary size Testing/Coverage builds, etc.

 ## Learn Basics of Make